 - General Administrative Expenses - General expenses that have been paid as of the reporting date in addition to general expenses that have been incurred but are not due until a subsequent period are reported as general administrative expenses.
-Pursuant to the terms of the Agreement (see Note 10), the Company pays a management fee to UHS in exchange for administrative and management services.
+Pursuant to the terms of the Agreement (see Note 10), the Company pays a management fee to United HealthCare Services, Inc. in exchange for administrative and management services.
 Costs for items not included within the scope of the Agreement are directly expensed as incurred.
-A detailed review of the administrative expenses of the Company and UHS is performed to determine the allocation between CAE and GAE to be reported in the financial statements.

-- Federal Income Taxes Incurred - The provision for federal income taxes incurred is calculated based on applying the statutory federal income tax rate of 21% to net income before federal income taxes and net realized capital gains (losses) subject to certain adjustments (see Note 9).
+A detailed review of the administrative expenses of the Company and United HealthCare Services, Inc. is performed to determine the allocation between claims adjustment expenses and general administrative expenses to be reported in the financial statements. - Re Federal Income Taxes Incurred - The provision for federal income taxes incurred is calculated based on applying the statutory federal income tax rate of 21% to net income before federal income taxes and net realized capital (losses) gains subject to certain adjustments (see Note 9).